little-dude/xain-sdk/README.md

 # Create a new participant
 p = MyParticipant()

-# Register your new participant to interact with XAIN Coordinator (hosted at XAIN Platform or self-hosted solution).
-The function start_participant requires two arguments:
+# Register your new participant to interact with XAIN Coordinator
+# (hosted at XAIN Platform or self-hosted solution).
+# The function start_participant requires two arguments:
 #   - your new participant to register to interact with Coordinator,
-#   - the URL of the Coordinator to connect to.
+#   - a valid configuration (an example configuration can be found in config/example-config.toml).
+config = Config.load("my_config.toml")
-start_participant(p, "your_host:your_port")
+start_participant(p, config)
 ```

 Now you have registered a participant.
 Simply repeat this step for all the participants you wish to register.